Discover what you are naturally good at

 While understanding your own character strengths is extremely important, recognizing others’ strengths is equally crucial.
 Every individual has their own list of strengths, and you could help them harness them for the benefit of your organization as a whole.
 If you are a leader, the practice of strength recognition has been proven as a more effective motivator and growth catalyst than overcoming weakness.
 To find strengths, you must maintain a certain mindset when interacting with others.
 Tools like the HIGH5 strengths assessment can provide a common language and framework for identifying and discussing strengths within a team or organization.
 Encourage team members to take the assessment and share their top strengths.

 When at a meeting, look at the speakers and employees through the “strengths lens” – pay attention to when they exhibit their strengths through their words, body language, and actions.
 This strengths-based approach promotes appreciation of diversity, enhances collaboration, and enables managers to optimize individual and team performance by aligning people with opportunities to apply their strengths.
 Using the strength lens simply involves looking at others with the goal of identifying strengths in people.
-Tools that help people understand their strengths are a strengths test and strength cards.
+Tools that help people understand their strengths are strengths tests and strength cards.
 Look for moments when the employee seems most engaged and excited about what they are speaking about.
 Pay attention to certain body language cues, such as leaning in or moving hands enthusiastically.

 Pro Tip From HIGH5